newleafdev/3-neighborhood-Recursive-Cellular-Automata-EDA/README.md

 - code is currently scrappy, plan to rewrite with OOP principles for managability and to write short tutorial projects
 - implement ML or NN models to classify the states of the 3n system
 - find a smaple of attractors in the 5n RCA to use as training data for the 5n classifier
+- compare rules that have equivalent sequences of states. i.e. 11111110 and 0111111 (given circular topology of the RCA, there may very well be equivalences ro symmeteries here).

 ![attractortypes](https://github.com/user-attachments/assets/79237ffb-38a9-44e1-bb9f-012c937c7abf)